 The existing walkway patterns should be respected.
 As existing walkways are to be replaced, the asphalt should be removed and replaced with an alternate material.
 The suggested material for replacement is stonedust.
 It is recommended to implement a pilot project using stonedust in one of the squares to determine the desirability and maintenance requirements.
 After reviewing the pilot, determine with the committee if alternate materials should be explored.
 The trails should be widened to accommodate current snow removal equipment (approximately 2.5m width).
-In order to minimize ongoing maintenance, trails will require an appropriately compacted document)
+In order to minimize ongoing maintenance, trails will require an appropriately compacted granular base.
+Edging may be desired to control grass migrating into the edges of the walkways.
+(See example detail in the Appendix at the end of this document)